minvws/nl-rdo-app-ios-modules/Sources/HTTPSecurity/README.md

       // Convert SecCertificate to our Certificate struct let serverCert = Certificate(certificate: serverCertificate)

-      // Display the SAN
-      let san = tlsValidator.getSubjectAlternativeDNSNames(for: serverCert.data)
-      print("The Subject Alternative Name is \(san)")

       // Validate if the SAN matches the expected fqdn if tlsValidator.validateSubjectAlternativeDNSName(fullyQualifiedDomainName, for: serverCert.data) {
 				matchesFQDN = true